eugnsp/library/data_structures_and_algorithms/trees.md

 #### Binary indexed trees (Fenwick trees)

-> A binary indexed tree is a data structure that can efficiently update elements and calculate prefix sums.

-:memo:

-- Both `0`-based and `1`-based indexing can be used in equally elegant ways.
-- A Fenwick tree can be built for any cancellative semigroup (e.g. for the set of integers under addition or multiplication); if the cancellation property doesn't hold (e.g. for <code>min(&bullet;, &bullet;)</code>), a segment tree can be used.
-- Applications: arithmetic coding, Monte-Carlo simulations
+> A binary indexed tree (Fenwick tree) is a data structure that can efficiently update elements and calculate prefix sums.
+A Fenwick tree can be built for any cancellative semigroup (e.g. for the set of integers under addition or multiplication); if the cancellation property doesn't hold (e.g. for <code>min(&bullet;, &bullet;)</code>), a segment tree can be used.
+Both `0`-based and `1`-based indexing can be used in equally elegant ways.
+Applications: arithmetic coding, Monte–Carlo simulations.

  <!-- TODO : add links -->